• Listen

 Photo courtesy of Chiyoda City Tourism Association

 The cherry tree-lined path along the banks of the Chidori-ga-fuchi Moat is a sight to behold.
-Some 260 trees, mainly of the famous Somei Yoshino variety, bloom along the 700-meter-long walkway, forming what looks like a tunnel of cherry blossoms.
+The sakura fill the air above your head, forming what looks like a tunnel of cherry blossoms.
 At night, the illuminated blossoms and the buildings in the Marunouchi business district, complement each other beautifully.
-The Chidorigafuchi boating area is open until late night during the Chiyoda Sakura-matsuri Festival.
-Whether during the day or at night, you can enjoy the view of cherry blossoms hanging over the moat.

 SAKURA FES NIHONBASHI